maykoone/estudos/mongodb-course/mongodb-java/README.md

 - Document

     ```java
     // The basic data structures in MongoDB are documents.
+We use documents to define data objects, queries, update operations and configuration settings
     Document document;
     document = new Document("name", new Document("first", "Norberto").append("last", "Leite"));
     collection.insertOne(document);